sindresorhus/sindresorhus.github.com/data/apps/amazing-ai.md

 **Amazing AI benefits**

 - Faster and more energy efficient as it uses the [Apple Neural Engine](https://apple.fandom.com/wiki/Neural_Engine) and recent [macOS optimizations](https://machinelearning.apple.com/research/stable-diffusion-coreml-apple-silicon)
-- Native user-interface (DiffusionBee is a web app wrapped with Electron which does not follow platform conventions)
+- Native user interface (DiffusionBee is a web app wrapped with Electron which does not follow platform conventions)
 - Batch generation of different prompts (DiffusionBee supports batch for the same prompt only)
 - Shortcuts support
 - Automatic upscaling (DiffusionBee requires you to manually click an upscale button for each image)